MicrosoftDocs/azure-docs/articles/azure-resource-manager/powershell-azure-resource-manager.md

 >
 >

-In this topic, you learn how to manage your solutions with Azure PowerShell and Azure Resource Manager.
+In this article, you learn how to manage your solutions with Azure PowerShell and Azure Resource Manager.
 If you are not familiar with Resource Manager, see [Resource Manager Overview](resource-group-overview.md).
 This topic focuses on management tasks.
 You will:

 1. Create a resource group
 2. Add a resource to the resource group
 3. Add a tag to the resource
 4. Query resources based on names or tag values
 5. Apply and remove a lock on the resource
-6. Create a Resource Manager template from your resource group
+6. Delete a resource group

-7. Delete a resource group
+This article does not show how to deploy a Resource Manager template to your subscription.
+For that information, see [Deploy resources with Resource Manager templates and Azure PowerShell](resource-group-template-deploy.md).

 ## Get started with Azure PowerShell